Mind Control Techniques

 9. Other techniques are over-generalizations, exaggerating negatives, jumping to conclusions, appeals to authority, and logical fallacies based on the threat of force.
 A few examples are: “No, you don’t know how to love and you don’t know how to listen with love to the words I am saying to you.”
 The statement charges that those who do not obey the messages do not know how to love.
 Another example is the statement, “Without prayer there is no peace.”
 The follower is inclined to believe that prayer must be directed toward the entity speaking and that peace refers to spiritual rest in God.
 The word “peace,” however, can be interpreted as “law and order,” “harmony,” “non-violence,” “solitude,” or “cease-fire.”
 In the New Age, the word “peace” is a code word for the era of the Antichrist, the rainbow bridge of peace between Lucifer and man.

-For more information about mind control techniques please visit Isis & The Queen of Heaven.
+For more information about mind control techniques please visit Hypnotism — A Dangerous Form of Spiritualism.